slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

       set_host: "$(hostname -A)"
 ```

+### Environment Changes (Optional)

 **Authentication**

-The LinuxHost Adapter requires passwordless SSH for all users which is
+The LinuxHost Adapter also requires passwordless SSH for all users which is
 most easily configured by establishing host-level trust.

 To enable hostBased Authentication, first go to each backend resources